100 Notable alumni of

 -

-Francesco Maurizio Cossiga OMRI was an Italian politician who served as President of Italy from 1985 to 1992.
+Francesco Maurizio Cossiga OMRI was an Italian politician who served as the president of Italy from 1985 to 1992.
 A member of Christian Democracy, he was Prime Minister of Italy from 1979 to 1980.
 Cossiga is widely considered one of the most prominent and influential politicians of the First Italian Republic.

 -